seinecle/gephi-tutorials/docs/generated-slides/subdir/working-from-the-source-en_temp_pdf.md

 //ST: !
-The modified version of Gephi that we will implement, as for effect to add circles around nodes communities.
+The modified version of Gephi that we will implement will have for effect to add circles around nodes communities.

-This project originates from https://twitter.com/DataToViz/status/828840269072080896[Susie Lu's creation].)
+This project originates from https://twitter.com/DataToViz/status/828840269072080896[Susie Lu's creation].

 We should get something like:

 //ST: !

 video::Y3jk-_QaFx4[youtube, height=315, width=560, align="center"]

+image::en/developers/screenshot-encircling-pdf.png[align="center",title="Circles enclosing communities"]

+link to animated version: https://www.youtube.com/watch?v=Y3jk-_QaFx4

 //ST: !